Syllabus for Computer-Assisted Image Analysis I

 - Established: 2010-03-18

-120 credits including 30 credits in mathematics and 10 credits in computer science, including Scientific Computing I/Introduction to Scientific Computing and Computer Programming I, Proficiency in English equivalent to the Swedish upper secondary course English 6.
+120 credits including 30 credits in mathematics and 15 credits in computer science, including Scientific Computing I and Computer Programming II or the equivalent.
+Mathematical Statistics is recommended.

 - Responsible department: Department of Information Technology